Voyz/ibind/docs/websocket/core-concepts/subscriptions.md

 Topics are represented by typed Pydantic models.
 Each class accepts arguments expected by its topic.

 For some topics, IBKR usually sends a message that can validate that the subscription was successful.
 In such cases, the WebSocket client will repeatedly send the payload until such signal is received or all attempts are spent, marking the subscription attempt as failed.
 For remaining topics the subscription is assumed as active immediately after sending the payload.
+See [Events](./events.md) for details on subscription confirmation signals.

 Full list of Subscription models can be found later in this document.